 Part 3 — Rolls

-8. Rolls
+8. Content of rolls; when information may be omitted

 (1) In addition to the matters prescribed in section 22 of the Act a roll is to set out the sex and occupation of each elector on the roll.

 (2) Despite subregulation (1), the sex and occupation of electors may be omitted when —